ismael-miguel/quickstyle/README.md

 But the output is always the same.

-For basic styles, it may be too much boilerplate code:
+For basic styles, it may be too much code:

     <p class="blue-border border-2px border-dotted">too much for a simple border!</p>